josephg/diamond-types/src/split_list/README.md

 # Split list

+> Will be removed in a future version - this structure makes bad use of RAM.
+I intend to move the usage of this to range_tree.

 This is a simple data structure for efficiently storing run-length-encoded node pointers in a way which allows these operations to be fast:

 - Append to the end of the list